Mayor’s Workforce Council

 The dramatic impact of COVID-19 on certain sectors of our economy has not only increased the need for workforce development initiatives at an unprecedented scale, but it has changed both the level of urgency and the types of programming needed as part of Tampa’s economic recovery.

 Tampa’s economic recovery depends on putting people back to work as soon as possible so that families have the certainty of a paycheck.
 Moving forward, Tampa is working with Hillsborough County to ensure that CARES Act funding is invested in programs that make this happen.
-The City of Tampa has also taken immediate recovery and relief measures through its One Tampa and Lift Up Local program which have helped to save jobs and re-employ hundreds of Tampanians.
+The City of Tampa has also taken immediate recovery and relief measures through its One Tampa and Lift Up Local programs which have helped to save jobs and re-employ hundreds of Tampanians.

 Many Tampa residents may experience difficulty in immediately securing employment in the sector of their choice.
-We believe that training programs for repurposed workers should be paid opportunities, and that resources should be provided to workers who are transitioning back into employment.
+We believe that training programs for repurposed workers should be paid opportunities and that resources should be provided to workers who are transitioning back into employment.